sheikhartin/when-github-wants-to-die/README.md

 python core.py "google" -q
 ```

 <i>Note: When faced with a large number of repositories in one account, the program selects the top 100 based on the stars...
-UNFORTUNATELY, THE GITHUB API DOES NOT WORK WELL WITH THIS FEATURE YET!</i>
+Unfortunately, the GitHub API does not work well with this feature yet!</i>

 ### License